– Satyakam Ray

 Scenario 1-10 Momos on a Plate:-

 Yet, I am here on a plate again… so dusty and gross!
 Am I alone?
 Wait, nine others like me are being served to be presented to an unassuming guy seated at that corner table.
 But, I want to seek the warmth of the container from which I was born.
 Cook aunty made me so soft and delicate with so much love.
 I want to lie there again till my content.
 Besides, she’s placing some red color things on the plate.
 Am I supposed to be in the vicinity of such grim-looking gubbins?
 I am perfect; I am the diva.
 My molds are still the best in the batch… I remember cook aunty smiled at me by holding me in her hand.
 Why am I being served to another unknown person, and who’s that reddish thing smiling sheepishly at me from that corner of the plate?
 What does he want?
 I’m not talking to him.
 But wait, why he’s still looking at me from a distance?
-Does he seek friendship and a bit of chit-chat from me to break this monotony of silence?
+Does he seek friendship and a bit of chit-chat from me to break this silence?
 What’s his name?

 Scenario 2- 5 Momos on the Plate:-